 We can help you understand and get through the legal process needed to enforce your rights properly.
 We can also give assistance on how to construct your extension of time request letter properly.

-It will ensure that you will be given extra time to work on the building without going through a contract dispute.
+We will guide you on the right process so that you will be given extra time to work on your project without going through a contract dispute.

 Schedule a consultation now and enforce your rights.
 Your first consult is FREE.